• Skip to primary navigation

 Ice Experiments

-All my children love playing with ice, there is something about it being cold and slippy that really appeals to them.
+All my children love playing with ice.
+There’s something about it being cold and slippy that really appeals to them.
 There are endless different ways to explore ice and melting, and all make a great winter science experiment.

 Firstly, try a super simple melting activity to learn about changes of state.

-Discover whether ice melts faster in hot or cold water with my fishing activity.
-This is one of my favourite winter science experiments, but it is also great for summertime too.
-All you need to do is freeze a plastic fish or small counter in a cube of ice along with a piece of string.
+Discover whether ice melts faster in hot or cold water with my ice fishing activity.
+This is one of my favourite winter science experiments, but it is also great for summertime, too.
+All you need to do is freeze a plastic fish or small object in a cube of ice along with a piece of string.
 Tie the other end of the string to a stick, and you have your very own ice fishing rod!

 ice fishing winter science experiment